Halle train collision: Investigations

-Three separate investigations were held in the aftermath of the accident: a parliamentary inquiry, a safety investigation by the Belgian Investigation Body for Railway Accidents and Incidents, and a judicial investigation by the judicial authorities in Brussels (and later Halle-Vilvoorde).
-The final report of the parliamentary commission was approved and published a year after the accident, on 3 February 2011.
+Three separate investigations were held in the aftermath of the crash: a parliamentary inquiry, a safety investigation by the Belgian Investigation Body for Railway Accidents and Incidents, and a judicial investigation by the judicial authorities in Brussels (and later Halle-Vilvoorde).
+The final report of the parliamentary commission was approved and published a year after the crash, on 3 February 2011.
 The report of the Investigation Body was published in May 2012.
 The judicial investigation however experienced significant delays due to the complicated technical aspects of the case, the transfer of the case from the Brussels prosecutor to the prosecutor of Halle-Vilvoorde, the retirement of the initial investigating judge, and litigation concerning the language of the investigation.
 The case was brought before the police tribunal of Halle only in June 2018.

 Parliamentary investigation

 Demand for investigation

 Soon after the collision happened, questions arose from politicians.
 The minister of Public Enterprises (responsible for the NMBS/SNCB) at the time, Inge Vervotte (CD&V), asked the Railway Safety and Interoperability Service of the Federal Public Service Mobility and Transport for an overview of train protection systems from 1999 to 2010.
 The first decision to implement ETCS was made in 1999.
 Minister Vervotte wanted to track all measures regarding train safety taken since then, together with former NMBS/SNCB CEO and state secretary for Mobility at the time Etienne Schouppe (CD&V).